ilyasudakov/monospace/en/index.md

 ## About me

-Frontend developer from Saint-Petersburg, 26 yo.
+Web developer from Saint-Petersburg, 26 yo.

 Currently working on pet projects - design + web.